M-e-n-n-o/ByteCat/README.md

 Start by downloading the newest version of premake from: https://premake.github.io.
 After that you only have to build the project by running premke from the root folder of ByteCat.
 For more information about running premake see: https://premake.github.io/docs/Building-Premake

-# 🚀 Future plans
-The ultimate goal for this project is to build an acutal usable and enjoyable to work with graphics engine
-with a simple and easy to navigate user interface.
-Aside from this the ByteCat engine should always be
-very easy to work with as a software engineer and for this reason will be very code focussed.

 # 📽️ Already created projects in ByteCat